ipankajgarg/Getting-started-with-apollo/writing-first-query/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Finally!! we are done with writing our first query
+##Finally!! we are done with writing our first query

 ###### Look into App.js inside src folder